 Cholesterol-rich HDLs return to the liver, where they bind to a receptor that is a member of the scavenger receptor family, specifically the scavenger receptor BI: SR-BI (see below).
-When HDL binds to SR-BI it is not internalized as is the case for LDLs following their binding to the LDL receptor but the cholesteryl esters of HDLs are taken up by the hepatocytes through caveolae while the HDL and SR-BI remain on the plasma membrane.
+When HDL binds to SR-BI it is not internalized as is the case for LDLs following their binding to the LDL receptor.
+Following HDL binding to SR-BI the cholesteryl esters are taken up by the hepatocytes through caveolae while the HDL and SR-BI remain on the plasma membrane.
 Caveolae (Latin for little caves) are specialized "lipid rafts" present in flask-shaped indentations in the plasma membranes of many cells types that perform a number of signaling functions.

 HDL particles exhibit complex, and sometimes contradictory rolls in vascular biology.
 Depending upon the vascular context, as well as the make-up of HDL particle, these lipoproteins can serve antiatherogenic or proatherogenic functions.
 In the absence of systemic inflammation many of the enzymes and apolipoproteins associated with HDLs play important roles in reducing the amount of oxidized lipid to which peripheral tissues are exposed.
 Some of these important proteins are apoA-I, PON1, GPx (an important anti-oxidant enzyme), and PAF-AH (see section below for the discussion of this important activity).
 However, when an individual has an ongoing systemic inflammatory state, these anti-oxidant proteins can be dissociated from the HDL or become inactivated resulting in the increased generation of oxidized and peroxidized lipids which are proatherogenic.
 Atherosclerotic plaques also produce myeloperoxidase which chemically modifies HDL-associated apoA-I rendering it less capable of interacting with cell surfaces such as macrophages.
 This latter effect results in a reduced capacity for removal of cholesterol from lipid-laden macrophages (foam cells) leaving the foam cells in a more pro-inflammatory state.

-Reverse cholesterol transport can also involve the transfer of cholesterol esters from HDLs to VLDLs and LDLs.
+Reverse cholesterol transport can also involve the transfer of cholesterol esters from HDL to VLDL, IDL, and LDL.
 This transfer requires the activity of the plasma glycoprotein cholesterol ester transfer protein (CETP).
-The transfer of cholesteryl esters from HDLs to VLDLs via CETP activity also involves an exchange of triglycerides from the VLDLs to the HDLs.
-VLDLs are eventually converted to LDLs and the cholesterol acquired from HDLs can be returned to the liver via the interaction of LDL with the hepatic LDL receptor.
+The transfer of cholesteryl esters from HDL via CETP activity also involves an exchange of triglycerides to the HDL.
 This action of HDL CETP has the added effect of allowing the excess cellular cholesterol to be returned to the liver through the LDL receptor.
 However, some of the LDL is oxidized in the periphery (generating oxLDL) where it can participate in atherogenesis.
 Additionally, when HDL particles become enriched with triglycerides they are better targets for the action of hepatic lipase.
 As hepatic lipase acts on the triglyceride-rich HDLs they become progressively smaller and unstable which results in the release of apoA-I. The loss of apoA-I renders the HDL particle unable to participate in reverse cholesterol transport.
-Blocking the activity of CETP keeps HDL particles less triglyceride-enriched while also reducing cholesterol transfer to VLDLs resulting in reduced circulating levels of proatherogenic oxLDL.
+Blocking the activity of CETP keeps HDL particles less triglyceride-enriched while also reducing cholesterol transfer to VLDL, IDL, and LDL ultimately resulting in reduced circulating levels of proatherogenic oxLDL.
 This latter observation suggests that CETP inhibition may be a viable therapeutic approach for elevating the circulating levels of HDLs.
-This is discussed in the section below.back to the top
+This is discussed below.back to the top

 Using a range of both in vitro and in vivo assays it has been possible to quantify the anti- and pro-inflammatory properties, as well as the anti-oxidant functions of HDLs.
 Cell-free assays have been used to measure the ability of HDLs to prevent the formation of oxidized phospholipids in LDLs as well as to determine the ability of HDLs to degrade oxidized phospholipids that are already formed.
 In cell culture assays HDLs have been shown to inhibit monocyte chemotaxis in response to oxidized LDL or to prevent the upregulation of cell adhesion molecules on endothelial cells.
 Both of these latter effects are strongly anti-inflammatory since monocytes need to migrate to a site of inflammation via a chemotactic gradient and then adhere to the endothelium at the site of injury or inflammatory event.
 The role of HDLs in promoting cholesterol efflux from cells, especially from macrophages, (the process of reverse cholesterol transport) reduces the activation of inflammatory responses in these cells.
 The analysis of HDL functions in oxidative and inflammatory events has identified the role of various apolipoproteins associated with HDLs in these processes which are outlined in the following sections.